-But let’s say you found a motivated seller, negotiated a great price and put the deal under contract.
+But let’s say you found a motivated seller, negotiated a great price, and managed to put the deal under contract.
 Now you need to assign the contract to a cash buyer so that they can close on the deal and pay you your assignment fee.

 Frankly, this always puzzles me.
 For 2 reasons:

-2) In today’s market (2015, 2016, and likely 2017), there are FAR more hungry cash buyers in almost every single market than there are truly motivated sellers.
+2) In today’s market, there are FAR more hungry cash buyers in almost every single market than there are truly motivated sellers.
 Fact is, I can say with 100% confidence, that if you put a truly good deal under contract, you should be easily able to find multiple cash buyers for it, no matter where you are.

 But let’s say you have a deal under contract and now need to quickly find a cash buyer for it.

-Let’s talk about some ways you can quickly accomplish this goal.
+Let’s talk about how to find cash buyers and quickly accomplish this goal.

 Tip: You can do this even before you ever have a deal.
 Post a general ad that says you are looking for cash buyers for cheap off-market deals.
 Or create a “sample deal” and post it on CL.
 When people call you, tell them that deal is gone, but you’ll have others and would like to add them to your buyers’ list.